top of page

 You may need to have more than one conversation.

-If they're ok with you decluttering but don't want to help, I recommend not arguing about it and just doing what it takes to get it done - even if it means hiring professional help.
+If they're ok with you decluttering but don't want to help, I recommend not arguing about it and finishing ALL of your own things first.
+Then share how you feel and have another conversation from the heart.

 The idea is to make it SUPER easy for them to see what they have - and be ready to manage what they don't want to keep.